I do the job that most anchormans ought to be doing.

 It's really important.

-Most low information people, they watch the news thinking they're watching the news.
+Most low-information people, they watch the news thinking they're watching the news.

-They're not watching the news, they're not watching media.
+They're not watching media.

-Or whatever else you want to call it.
+They're watching the Daily Democrat Party devotional or whatever else you want to call it.

 They're advocates.